mykelalvis/FT/Traveller/Races/Gl'lu.md

 **IR Vision:** Gl'lu have highly developed vision in the infrared part of the spectrum and can see clearly in darkness.
 However, they can only see in infrared.

 **Natural Weapon (fangs, 1D+2):** Gl'lu have sharp fangs that they can use to bite enemies.
-The fangs do 1D+2 damage and use the Melee
+The fangs do 1D+2 damage and use the Melee (natural) skill.
-(natural) skill.

 #### Careers

 All careers from the _Traveller Core Rulebook_ are suitable for the Gl'lu.

 Gl'lu Starships The Gl'lu have become a minor starfaring race and thousands of Gl'lu traders can be found throughout the region.
-Their best-selling commodities include high- grade materials and innovative environmental products, while the synthetic slime coating that grants the wearer protection from airborne corrosives is less than attractive to other races.
+Their best-selling commodities include high-grade materials and innovative environmental products, while the synthetic slime coating that grants the wearer protection from airborne corrosives is less than attractive to other races.

 Gl'lu starship design is a focus of obsession with backup systems and redundancy, and all Gl'lu starships have two bridges and two maneuver drives, typically situated as far apart as possible.
 To a human, this wasted space seems inefficient and in cases of multiple backups even ludicrous, but to a Gl'lu humans live on borrowed time onboard ships with no real redundancy of critical systems.